 New from Bear Creek Arsenal is the BC-15 Bolt Action Upper.
 As a owner of a Uintah Precision UPR-15 upper I am glad there is a cheaper competitor.
 Though I'm not too excited about the caliber lineup of .350 Legend and .450 Bushmaster.
 BCA stated they will eventually expand their caliber selection.
 Personally, I'd be interested in pistol length barrels in plain old 5.56, 9mm, and 22lr.
-From their press release:

 The BC-15 bolt action style upper and rifle utilizes a convenient, rugged steel handle with an ultra-short 23 degree throw.
 Less moving parts means even higher accuracy!
 Plus the absence of cycling noise makes it a great option for precision shooters focused on their next shot.
 Like all of our AR-15 complete uppers, the BC-15 bolt action style upper is designed to fit seamlessly with any standard AR-15 lower.
 The bolt action style bolt carrier group utilizes the same T25 Torx bit for disassembly as BCA’s Gen-2 side charging handle.